-Concept Paper (LIN 883), Field Exam, and Concept Paper Presentation

-LIN 883: Concept Paper serves as a transition from students' preparatory coursework to their dissertation proposal.
+Concept Paper (LIN 883), Field Exam, and Concept Paper Presentation students' preparatory coursework to their dissertation proposal.
 Students will complete a concept paper on their proposed dissertation topic.
 This paper will include a statement of the research question(s) and a review of relevant literature, while it will focus primarily on (a) defining the key concepts relevant to the student's anticipated research plans and (b) making explicit any underlying theoretical assumptions.